SubmitterTech/miracleofquran/docs/STEPS.md

+# [47:7] O you who believe, if you support GOD,  He  will  support  you,  and strengthen your foothold.

-# “My  Lord,  I  seek  refuge  in  You from the whispers of the devils.
+## “My  Lord,  I  seek  refuge  in  You from the whispers of the devils.
 And  I  seek  refuge  in  You,  my Lord, lest they come near me.”

 0. NUN
 ```